 Financial Aid Process for International Degree Seeking Students

-Merit-based Awards (Scholarships) Upon admission, a number of academic merit awards are given automatically to those who qualify based on a review of student’s academic credentials such as curriculum, grade point average, ACT/SAT and high school rank.
-The awards are renewable each year (maximum of eight semesters) as long as the student is full-time (minimum of 12 hours).
+At the time of acceptance, a number of academic awards and scholarships are determined automatically for those who qualify based on a review of the student’s academic credentials such as curriculum, grade point average, ACT/SAT and high school rank.

 Need-based aid is calculated from the information submitted on this form, which primarily looks at the income and assets of the student and his/her parents.

 Total Direct Costs

 Total direct costs for the 2015-2016 Academic Year are $38,090.
 This figures does not include the cost of books, supplies, transportation or personal expenses.

 The initial institutional academic award is offered without regard for financial need.
 Students who may be eligible for multiple institutional grants, academic awards or scholarships (as referenced above) will receive at least the value of the highest grant, academic award or scholarship.
 It is our policy not to “stack” multiple institutional awards on the basis of merit.
 Consideration that is given for any portion of a second grant/scholarship or award made up from Mount Union dollars will be based on financial need and will require that the student file the International Student Financial Aid Application.

 Many students have questions concerning the financial aid application process.
 Wehave created a checklist to help students determine which financial aid application is required.
 Please complete the International Student Financial Aid Application for the 2015-2016 academic year (if applying for Fall 2015 enrollment) if you meet the following criteria:

 - Citizenship is not from the United States of America